gamedevunite-at-smc/fall2021/README.md

 ### Note

-This repositorh uses [Git LFS](https://git-lfs.github.com) to store large files.
+This repository uses [Git LFS](https://git-lfs.github.com) to store large files.
 Make sure to use LFS or some of the repository's files may be corrupted on your disk.

 ## Automated Bulding